Skip to main content

 How transfers work in practice

-Here’s what happens during a typical transferred call:
+Here’s what happens during a typical transferred call (with the default Warm transfer with hold music mode):

-5. If the person doesn’t answer or it’s outside their hours, the assistant takes a detailed message and sends it via email
+8. If the recipient doesn’t answer, hits voicemail, or is outside their hours, the AI apologizes to the caller, takes a detailed message, and sends it via email.

 Emergency transfers